ZEALAND

 Museums

-Located in a dry dock next to the castle, the M/S Museet for Søfart [Maritime Museum] has exhibits relating to the Danish maritime history and overseas trade.
-A bit further from the castle, Marienlyst Slot [Marienlyst Castle] is the first palace built in the town (1587) and was used by Frederik II.
+Marienlyst Slot [Marienlyst Castle], which was the first palace built in the town in 1587 and was used by Frederik II, a bit further from the castle.
 The current Neo-Classical manor house is the result of extensive remodeling work carried out in the 18th century.
-The building currently houses a hotel and a museum with collections including paintings and silverware.
-In the garden there is a mound known as ‘Hamlet’s Tomb’ which offers great views of the Øresund.
+The building now houses a hotel and a museum with collections that include paintings and silverware.
+In the garden, visitors can find a mound known as ‘Hamlet’s Tomb’ that offers great views of the Øresund.

 Gothic Churches